Avant-garde: Audi RS2 vs Audi RS 6

 Picture this 1994 scene.
 A young, thrusting city banker is at his desk at Barings, idly flicking through the pages of a Porsche brochure, mulling over the exact specification of his next 911.
 Little does he know how much his life is about to change.

-Editor’s Note: This feature originally at Hagerty U.K., which you can check out here.
+Editor’s Note: This feature originally appeared at Hagerty U.K., which you can check out here.

 In a year he’ll be out of a job (like everyone else at Barings Bank, thanks to colleague Nick Leeson) but for now the most pressing problem is prompted by a phone call from his darling wife on his Nokia 232 mobile.
 She’s pregnant and that Porsche is hardly a family car.